-While the applications of data science in the context of society have been around for over a century, the notion of society in the context of data science is relatively new.
-It began with the inception of the World Wide Web, which created a space for peers to generate, curate, and utilize data for day-to-day activities.
-The boom in social networks and online communities further propelled the notion of data into the context of peer-to-peer societies.
-This naturally transformed the data landscape into network-based topologies, with graphs and complex networks dominating the arena of data science, sentiment analysis, recommendation systems, and online advertisements.
+While the applications of data science in the context of society have been around for over a century, the notion of society in the context of society in evelower a century, the notion of society in the context of data science is relatively new.
+It began with the inception of the World Wide Web, which and online communities further propelled the notion of data into the context of peer societies.
+This naturally transformed the data landscape into network-based topologies, with graphs and complex networks dominating the areas of data science, sentiment analysis, recommendation systems, and online advertisements.
+Let's take a look at steins of data science, sentiment analysis, recommendation systems, and online advertisements.
 Let's take a look at graph-based topology of data to understand the significance of various notions of distance.